Drekurion/Tictactoe-Client_Server/README.md

 Players join server, which creates a game session with two players.
 The server then serves as a relay for player movements.

+Consists of two packages launched separately, client and server.